nacchatte/nacchatte/README.md

-# Hi there! 👋 I'm nacchate!
+# Hi there! 👋 I'm nacchatte!

 Welcome to my GitHub profile!
 I majored in with a passion for building innovative software solutions.
 I specialize in Web Development (Full Stack) as well as UI/UX designing.
 I'm currently working on my final year project at Universiti Malaysia Sarawak, Malaysia.